joseasoler/dotfiles/README.md

 ### Arch Linux

-Follow the Arch Linux [Installation Guide](https://wiki.archlinux.org/title/Installation_guide).
-This README contains specific choices to take at specific points of the official guide.
+This section contains reminders of the choices taken while following the Arch Linux [Installation Guide](https://wiki.archlinux.org/title/Installation_guide).
+The Arch Linux wiki should always be followed, as the information on this document will likely become outdated.

 #### Partitions